kadet1090/FreeCAD-Enhancement-Proposals/FEPs/FEP-0001-process.md

 #### Post-Decision Phase

-If FEP is accepted by the maintainers it moves into **Accepted** stage awaiting for completion of implementation, for **Process** and **Informational** FEP types this is the final stage.
+If the FEP is accepted by the maintainers, it moves into **Accepted** stage awaiting for completion of implementation, for **Process** and **Informational** FEP types this may be the final stage.

 Once the implementation is merged into the FreeCAD repository, the FEP moves into the **Implemented** state which is the final state for **Core Change** FEPs.
-Technically, the FEP may be moved from **Accepted** stage into **Rejected** (or **Draft**) if the implementation process is not finished within a reasonable time frame or the implementation process shows flaws that were not known at discussion stage.
+Technically, the FEP may be moved from the **Accepted** stage into **Rejected** (or **Draft**) if the implementation process is not finished within a reasonable time frame or the implementation process shows flaws that were not known at discussion stage.
 Ensuring that the Proposal is implemented, is the sole responsibility of the FEP author(s).

 If the FEP is rejected, it is moved into the **Rejected** stage.
 All rejected FEPs are kept for